cheminfo/eln-docs/docs/70_eln/10_eln-toc/README.md

 - `yield:>0`: yield greater than 0.
 You need to put `0.1` for 10%!
 - `temperature:>20 temperature:<50`: temperature greater than 20 and smaller than 50.
-- `temperature:=20`: by default the field shoud 'contain' the value so `200` would match as well.
+- `temperature:=20`: by default the field should 'contain' the value so `200` would match as well.
 If a field should have the exact specified value you can use `=`
 - `reference:LP12`: all the entries having in the reference `LP12`
 - `title:test`: all the entries having in the title the word `test`